ubitquity/unanimity/README.md

 * first you need to upload file under POST <host>/files/
 * in the response you will get the needed `file_hash`
-* at this stage there will be an ssh connection triggered and the file metadata will reach the ubitquity.io servers
+* at this stage there will be an ssh connection triggered and the file metadata will reach your servers
 * you can use `file_hash` now in your contracts

 3. Setup SSH credentials, as we do not want to store SSH credentials in the repository, do: